PROGRAM PRE-REQUISITES: (27or 31 units)

 RT 60, Respiratory Physiology (4)

-All RT coursework from this point on in the program is on the ELAC campus.
+All RT coursework from this point on in the program is on the ELAC campus, except for RT 29 which is also offered at SMC.
 These courses are transferred back to SMC upon program completion and applied toward the SMC Associate Degree requirements.

 Summer Session 3: (4 units)